changyaochen/changyaochen.github.io/_posts/2020-06-28-multiple-comparisons-jun-2020.md

 </figure>

 ## What is wrong with that
-Apparently, there is no magic about the green beans.
-The problem here is the type I error, whose probability is quantified by the *p* value.
+Of course, there is no magic about the green beans.
+The culprit here is the type I error, whose probability is quantified by the *p* value.
 The common practice is to reject the null hypothesis (hence accept the alternative hypothesis) only if the *p* value is less than a pre-determined threshold (usually 0.05).
 However, such routine becomes problematic when we perform multiple tests on the same dataset.

 To drive this point home, let's do a simple simulation.